Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 If you play with friends or a public group, your party already has a tank or Battlemage holding aggro.
 Every point spent on Survivor is then a point that could have gone into Ranger damage scaling.
 Pure Ranger out-damages Survivor by a wide margin in co-op because the dodge economy Survivor builds toward is not what gets you killed when someone else takes the hits.

 Play alone and the math inverts.
-Pure Ranger loses solo runs in cramped dungeon shroud zones because the moment you get cornered with empty stamina, the run ends.
+Pure Ranger loses solo runs in cramped dungeon shroud zones because the moment you get cornered with empty stamina, the run ends, and post-Update-8 the longer time-to-kill makes that corner come up more often.
 Survivor's stamina economy never bottoms out.
 The damage ceiling is lower; the floor is much higher.

 Survivor vs Ranger vs Beastmaster

-Pure Ranger is the strongest single build in Patch 13 and the top recommendation across the meta.
-Ranger trades dodge sustain for the highest sustained bow damage in the game.
+Pure Ranger is the safer pure-damage archetype, and it sits in A tier after Update 8 rather than at the top of the list.
+Ranger trades dodge sustain for the highest sustained bow damage in the game, though that damage came down with the bow nerf.
 Pick Ranger when you have a tank in your group or when AoE arrow uptime matters more than dodge cadence.
-The full breakdown sits in the Ranger Build Guide.
+The full breakdown, including the post-Update-8 bow assessment, sits in the Ranger Build Guide.

 Beastmaster is the pet-focused Ranger sibling covered in the Beastmaster Build Guide.
 Beastmaster trades dodge sustain for a pet that holds aggro on one target while you swing.
 Pick Beastmaster when you want a solo build that solves aggro with a companion rather than stamina economy.

 Survivor is the right pick when you play alone, cannot rely on a co-op tank, and lose runs to getting caught animation-locked with empty stamina.
-The build does less damage than pure Ranger and lacks Beastmaster's pet-aggro option, but it is the cleanest answer to solo Enshrouded's specific failure mode.
+The build does less damage than pure Ranger and lacks Beastmaster's pet-aggro option, but it is the cleanest answer to solo Enshrouded's specific failure mode, and the failure mode it solves did not get easier in Update 8.

 What's Next

 Survivor is one of four clusters in the Ranger branch of the shared 184-point tree.
-For a wider view of what works in Patch 13, the Class Tier List ranks every archetype side by side.
+For a wider view of what works in Update 8, the Class Tier List ranks every archetype side by side, including where the bow landed after the nerf.

 For the broader meta picture and the full lineup of top-rated setups across every archetype, see Best Enshrouded Builds 2026.